xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 To accommodate as many operations as possible while preserving user intention, we recommend:

-**Principle 4.** Independent operations (in the user's mind) should act on independent state.
+<a name="principle-4"></a>**Principle 4.** Independent operations (in the user's mind) should act on independent state.

 Examples:
 - <a name="list-with-move"></a>In a collaborative slide editor, you might initially model the slide list as a list of slide CRDTs.
 However, this provides no way for users to move slides around in the list, e.g., swap the order of two slides.
 You could implement a move operation using cut-and-paste, but then slide edits concurrent to a move will be lost, even though these are intuitively independent operations.
 Following Principle 4, you should instead implement move operations by modifying some state independent of the slide itself.
 You can do this by replacing the *list* of slides with a *set of pairs (slide, `positionReg`)*, where `positionReg` is an LWW register whose value is a position in a separate list CRDT.
 To move a slide, you insert a new element into the separate list CRDT, then set the value `positionReg` equal to the new element's position.
 This construction gives the **list-with-move** CRDT (TODO: cite).
 - As mentioned earlier, you can represent the position and size of an image in a collaborative slide editor by using separate registers for the left, top, width, and height.
 In principle, you could instead use a single register whose value is a tuple (left, top, width, height), but this would violate Principle 4.
 Indeed, then if one user moved the image while another resized it, one of their changed would overwrite the other, instead of merging them.
-Likewise, it would be a mistake to replace (left, top, width, height) with (left, top, right, bottom) (this also violates Principle 2).
+Likewise, it would be a mistake to replace (left, top, width, height) with (left, top, right, bottom) (this also violates [Principle 2](#principle-2)).

 ## New: Concurrent+Causal For-Each Operations